by Robert Havey

 His reply to U-M President Harry B. Hutchins—penned when Hussey reached La Plata, a sister city to Buenos Aires and the location where Hussey would be researching dual stars for the next few months—was scathingly direct.
 He condemned the “great mistake” President Hutchins and the Board of Regents were making, blasting not just “the disastrous effect which it will have on the Observatory” but also the damage the plant would have on “a considerable number of innocent people of Ann Arbor.”

 The letter set off a chain of impassioned correspondence on both sides.
 The notes sent from Ann Arbor to South America and back again, from regent to regent, and from Hussey’s wife to Hutchins, highlight the tension between the inexorable expansion of a growing University, the reach of its administration, and the particular needs of its faculty researchers.
-The stage was set for an epic battle between the forces of progress against the protectors of tradition, all revolving around a small white building on an isolated hill on the outskirts of U-M’s burgeoning campus.
+The stage was set for an epic battle between the forces of progress against the protectors of tradition, all revolving around a small building on an isolated hill on the outskirts of U-M’s burgeoning campus.

 At the time, the Detroit Observatory was the cornerstone for scientific research at the University of Michigan.
 The Observatory was built in 1854 when the U-M’s first president, Henry Philip Tappan, wanted to transform Michigan from a small Midwestern liberal arts college into an elite research university.